Cyphrme/Tree/README.md

 # Tree
 -------------------------------------

-Tree is a digest tree designed for one-way deterministic data structures based on a single seed.
-Resulting branch digests are not cryptographically related as one branch cannot be used to calculate the value of another branch.
-Tree is a recursive datastructure and a tree may contain other trees.
-A digest tree travel direction is opposite to a Merkel tree; instead of from the leaves up to a root, a digest tree travels from a seed to the leaves.
+Package tree constructs a digest tree designed for one-way deterministic data structures based on a single seed.
+The unique property of digest tree is that although branch digests are cryptographically related to a parent seed, the branches themselves cannot be used to calculate the value of another branch unless the parent seed is disclosed.
+Sibling branches appear cryptographically unrelated and branches are unaware of the parent tree and peers unless disclosed.

+Tree is a recursive datastructure.
+A tree may contain other children trees and infinite children may be calculated from a single seed.
+A digest tree travels from the seed to the leaves which is opposite to a Merkel tree which travels from leaves to a root.

-This data structure is a "digest tree" and not a "hash tree" because the digest value is utilized.
-If needing further specificity, we've considered dubbing this particular form a "lightning digest" tree due to the jagged stair step and branching shape of the structure.
+This data structure is a digest tree and not a hash tree as the digest value is utilized.
+If needing further specificity we've considered dubbing this particular form a "lightning digest" tree due to the jagged stair step and branching shape of the structure.

 ### Naming
-The **seed** is a single digest used to generate the tree, "the trunk".
-A **branch** is a tree that's made from the digest of a parent seed.
-A branch with no recursions is a **leaf** (a branch with inner tree size 0 is a leaf).
-All "seeds", "branches" and "leaves" are **nodes**.
+A **seed** is a single digest used to generate the tree.
+A **branch** is a tree made from the digest of a parent seed.
+A branch with no recursions is a **leaf** (a branch with inner tree size of 0 is a leaf).
+Seeds, branches and leaves are **nodes**.
+Trees that are produced from a **parent** tree are **children** trees.
+Branches that share a common parent are siblings.

-Since tree is recursive, many of the terms are relative.
-Where one tree may term a digest "seed", from the perspective of a different tree, the "seed" may also be a "leaf".
+Terms are relative since tree is recursive.
+While not considering a parent, relative to itself a branch's digest is a seed.
+Where one tree may term a digest a seed, but from the parent tree's perspective that seed is a branch.
+For a tree of size 1, the seed is a branch and a leaf.

-**Depth sizes** denote how large each branch level is from a starting seed.
+**Depth sizes** denotes how large each branch level is from a starting seed.
 See the example below for depth sizes of `[5,100,7,30]`.
 Depth sizes is ordered from the trunk to the leaves.
+This library assumes symmetrical trees.

 ### Structure